lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 - Write a tool using the JModelica Python API to extract AST data from Modelica Models in a library and write that data out as XML
 - Design the XML end format
-- Create diff tool for comparing xml library dumps in a meaningful way
+- Create diff tool for comparing XML library dumps in a meaningful way

 References
 """"""""""